Bangkit-Team-NutriA/ML/README.md

 <br>

 # Efficient Net Without Augmentation
-## so far this is a best model we made, the accuracy is 90% and the val accuracy is almost 80% even tho, the loss start increasing, and that's we stop training the model because the model start becoming overfitting
+## sthis is the base model just efficient net and 1 classfication layer without augment or tuning and it turns out after epoch 2 the loss for validation start increasing.

 ## <center>Model architecture</center>
 <p align="center">